patrickgold/jetpref/README.md

 # JetPref [![Maven Central Version](https://img.shields.io/maven-central/v/dev.patrickgold.jetpref/jetpref-datastore-model)](https://mvnrepository.com/search?q=dev.patrickgold.jetpref)

 A preference library (custom data handling + UI in JetPack Compose) for Android 6.0+ mainly developed for use in [FlorisBoard](https://github.com/florisboard/florisboard).
-Currently in early-beta phase.
+Currently in beta phase.

 Disclaimer: This library is still in beta and therefore should only be used with caution in production code.
 It is currently tested out in FlorisBoard, so bugs or other issues in runtime use can be found and fixed.
 Feel free to ask if